 The Victoria class carries expendable communications buoys Type ECB 680.
-This is a silver coloured, radio rescue spar buoy approximately 10 cm in diameter by 60cm in length powered by a lithium cell (See plate 4).
+This is a silver coloured, radio rescue spar buoy approximately 10 cm in diameter by 60cm in length powered by a lithium battery.
 The buoys are designed for launch from the signal ejector of a submerged submarine.
 Upon reaching the surface, the buoy transmits a sabre tone radio distress signal 243.0 MHz for approximately 8 hours.
 The buoy is free-floating and not attached to the submarine.

 (b) Flares and Stars - These may be fired from submarines to indicate their position.

-Flares (See plate 6) - A canister floats to the surface and a small explosive hurls a container about 150 m (450 ft.) into the air.
-The container then disintegrates and a flare very similar to a Very's light is visible for about 15 - 45 seconds.
+Flares - A canister floats to the surface and a small explosive hurls a container about 150 m (450 ft.) into the air.
+The container then disintegrates and a flare very similar to a VERI flare light is visible for about 15-45 seconds.
 The flares are red, green or yellow.

-Stars (See plate TBA)operate in a manner similar to flares except the container is hurled to a height of about 151 m (450 ft.) and when the container disintegrates the red, green or yellow star descends suspended from a parachute.
-At the same time the star canister in the water emits smoke of a colour similar to the star for about 15-45 seconds.
+Stars operate in a manner similar to flares, except the container is hurled to a height of about 151 m (450 ft.) and when the container disintegrates, the red, green or yellow star descends suspended from a parachute.
+At the same time, the star canister in the water emits smoke of a colour similar to the star for about 15-45 seconds.

-(c) Dye Markers - Are attached the top red para flare candles and when released from the submarine float to the surface and give off white smoke for up to 15 minutes.
-At the same time they release green fluorescent dye in the water.
+(c) Dye Markers - Are attached to the top red para flare candles and when released from the submarine float to the surface and give off white smoke for up to 15 minutes.
+At the same time, they release green fluorescent dye in the water.

-(d)Message Carrier - Message carriers (See plate 8) are curved tubular containers, which may be secured to the top of red para flare.
+(d)Message Carrier - Message carriers are curved tubular containers which may be secured to the top of a red para flare.
 A message carrier is normally found on the body of a candle, which also gives off fluorescent dye markings.
 Every effort should be made to obtain the message.